Back to Financial Transparency

 Income and expenditure

 In terms of expenditure, our main costs were salaries for our team of staff and contractors, while our overheads were kept low.
-In the same financial year, 77% of our total expenditure went to staff costs and for research, advocacy and campaigning.
-Our expenditure on contractors mainly covered researchers working on Positive Money Europe research projects, and project coordination for the European Citizens’ Bank project.
-A further 7% of costs went to communications and 4% went to events, primarily to facilitators for our series of online citizen assemblies as part of the European Citizens’ Bank project.
-Other costs included office administration costs of 6% (including rent for a small 29.5 m2 office), and other sundry costs amounting to 12%, including travel, subsistence and staff development, as well as legal, accounting and payroll fees.
+In the same financial year, 80% of our total expenditure went to staff costs and for research, advocacy and campaigning.
+Our expenditure on contractors mainly covered our head of communications, our advocacy officer in France, but also other external support for our communications.
+It also covered researchers working on Positive Money Europe research projects, project coordination and external advocacy support.
+A further 2% of costs went to communications and 1% went to events, primarily to our monetary policy and inequality event from May 2024.
+Other costs included office administration costs of 8% (including rent in our new office as of May 2024), and other sundry costs amounting to 9%, including travel, subsistence and staff development, as well as legal, accounting and payroll fees.

 List of funders